Austin, Arkansas

 Austin is a city in Lonoke County, Arkansas, United States.
-The population was 2,038 as of the 2010 census and an estimated 3,693 as of 2018.
+The population was 3,460 as of the 2020 census and an estimated 4,027 as of 2024.
 It is part of the Little Rock-North Little Rock-Conway Metropolitan Statistical Area.

 History

-The city was first settled circa 1872 when the St. Louis, Iron Mountain and Southern Railroad built its tracks approximately one mile southeast of Old Austin.
+The city was first settled c.
+1872 when the St. Louis, Iron Mountain and Southern Railway built its tracks approximately one mile southeast of Old Austin.
 Many residents of Old Austin moved near the railroad tracks, in some cases uprooting and transporting entire buildings.
 The new city forming near the tracks was originally known as "Austin Station" to distinguish it from the original Austin, but eventually became known as Austin while the old community became known as "Old Austin".